The State of Computer Vision Research in Africa: Acknowledgments

-We presented a survey of the African computer vision datasets and topics and provided taxonomies of the categories within applications and tasks in the field.
-Our study provided a catalog of datasets to aid small-scale projects in Africa and to encourage and launch projects to curate computer vision datasets within the taxonomy of listed research topics.
-Moreover, we have shown per region distribution of the most recurring research topics in Computer Vision in the continent to guide researchers and policy makers in identifying whether our research aligns with the communities' needs or not.
-Additionally, our study documented inequity in computer vision research among the different regions and globally.
-Finally, a large-scale questionnaire revealed a predominant participation from Eastern Africa, highlighting regional disparities in responses.
-Consensus among participants pointed to key barriers such as limited funding and inadequate computational resources, emphasizing the urgent need for both internal and external collaboration, as outlined in our study.
-For our future work, we aim to focus on the creation of an academic committee to discuss the computer vision syllabus and its dissemination through courses or summer schools organized in the continent.
+We present a case study on African computer vision research and study the inequity within the continent and with respect to the global context in terms of publications.
+Furthermore, we provide taxonomies for the datasets and topics researched in the continent.
+Our study also provides a catalog of datasets to aid small-scale projects in Africa and to encourage and launch projects to curate computer vision datasets within the taxonomy of listed research topics.
+Moreover, we have shown per region distribution of the most recurring research topics in computer vision in the continent to guide researchers and policy makers in identifying whether African research aligns with the communities' needs or not.
+Finally, a large-scale questionnaire revealed consensus among participants on key barriers and emphasizing the urgent need for internal collaborations, as outlined in our study.
+For our future work, we aim to focus on the creation of an academic committee to discuss computer vision syllabi and its dissemination through courses or summer schools.
+Our community has contributed to the first African computer vision summer school (ACVSS)\footnote{\url{https://www.acvss.ai}}.
+Similar initiatives exist such as the RISE-MICCAI Winter and Summer Schools\footnote{\url{https://miccai.org/index.php/about-miccai/rise-miccai/}} and the ACM SIGIR/SIGKDD African Summer School on Machine Learning for Data Mining and Search\footnote{\url{https://sigir.org/afirm2020/}}.
+These provide computer vision and artificial intelligence training for African researchers with full scholarships or affordable registration fees.
+Additionally, we aim to encourage African projects that rely on our provided listing of datasets to build computer vision capacity in the continent.